 People who have surgery for advanced Fuchs' dystrophy can have much better vision and remain symptom-free for years afterward.
 Surgical options include:

-Replacing the inner layer of the cornea.
-This replaces the back layer of the cornea with healthy tissue from a donor.
+Transplanting the inner layer of the cornea.
+Known as Descemet membrane endothelial keratoplasty (DMEK), this procedure involves replacing the back layer of the cornea with healthy endothelial cells from a donor.
 The procedure is usually done with local anesthesia in an outpatient setting.

 Lifestyle and home remedies